jaantollander/masters-thesis/content/30_lustre.md

 A counter is reset if none of its values are updated within the duration specified in the configuration using `job_cleanup_interval` parameter.
 That is, entries with `snapshot_time` older than the cleanup interval are removed.
 We used the default interval of 10 minutes.

+> TODO: we don't know if caching causes difference between open and close operations

 Lustre clients may cache certain file operations such as `open`.
 That is if `open` is called multiple times with the same arguments Lustre client can serve it from the cache instead of having to request it from MDS.